petit-miner/Blueberry-PI/README.md

 Blueberry PI

 Another fruit single board computer (SBC), based on the Allwinner V3s system on a chip (SOC).
-The Blueberry PI is in development, the release date of the first prototype is unknown.
+The Allwinner V3s comes in an easy to solder 128pin TQFP package.

-The Blueberry PI will feature:
+The Blueberry PI features:

 - 100 mbps Ethernet
-- 1 USB Port
+- 1 USB Host Port / 1 mini USB port
-- MIPI CSI interface (unfortunately no software support yet)
+- MIPI CSI interface (unfortunately no support in the linux kernel yet)
-- Pinheader for OV2640 and OV7670
+- Pinheader for an OV2640 and an OV7670
 - Wifi and bluetooth
 - RGB interface for connecting displays
 - Audio jack